 With reps taking on more prospects, you should automate any activity possible to streamline your reps’ workload.
 You can find the right balance between personalization and automation by choosing the right actions to automate and focusing your time on the quality touch points.

-- Set up Triggers to easily follow-up on replying-prospects by dropping them into a Follow-up Sequence, and prospects who no-show into a No-Show Sequence.
+- Set up Triggers to easily follow up on replying to prospects by dropping them into a Follow-up Sequence, and move prospects who no-show into a No-Show Sequence.
+Reports show that the chances of a buyer replying drops daily, so automating follow-ups can help your team avoid missed opportunities.
 The quicker you act on your prospects, the more likely you maximize your chances to keep the deal moving forward.

 Tip 3: Re-Evaluate Your Messaging